sysprog21/lab0-c/CONTRIBUTING.md

     }
 ```

-Simple and succinct one-line if-statements may omit curly brackets:
+Simple one-line if-statements may omit curly brackets:
 ```c
     if (!valid)
         return -1;
 ```

-However, do prefer curly brackets with multi-line or more complex statements.
+Curly brackets are required when:
+- The statement spans multiple lines
+- The statement is complex or contains nested operations
-If one branch uses curly brackets, then all other branches shall use the
+- Any branch in an if-else chain uses curly brackets (then all branches must use them)
-curly brackets too.

 Wrap long conditions to the if-statement indentation adding extra 4 spaces:
 ```c